danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 The next time you're tempted to write a dynamic abstraction in your application code, ask yourself: "Will future developers thank me for this, or will they wish I had just written it out explicitly?"
 The answer might surprise you.

 ## TODO
-* this example is from a Rails project but could apply to any Ruby code
 * add aside in lessons learned: In the age of AI assistants they could find it but... code still needs to be understandable by humans, what if the AI is unavailable or costs become excessive etc
 * WIP edit